 You can undoubtedly maximize a small space with organization, a well-planned layout, and the right accessories.
+Storage is not even an issue with a well-laid out space — you don’t have to fret if you’re working with small square footage.
+It’s all about how it’s laid out.
 Today, we move towards the laundry room and explore how you can make the most of a small laundry room.

 A space-savvy and stylish small laundry room does not demand too much in terms of square footage.
-The washer and dryer units can sit next to one another, while all the other features in the room depending on your specific needs.
+The washer and dryer units can sit next to one another, while all the other features in the room depend on your specific needs.
 A smart laundry room makes your daily life easy and does not turn laundry day into a taxing affair.
-This is a look at the best small laundry rooms around –
+This is a look at the best small laundry rooms around.

 Finding a Niche in Your Home

 You need not always find a whole room for the laundry.
 The best way to create additional space for the laundry in the kitchen, hallway, or any other place is by putting it in a small niche that would have been otherwise neglected.